-Right of Privacy

-In California, the right of privacy is enshrined in the state constitution.
+Right of Privacy In California, the right of privacy is enshrined in the state constitution.
 Because employees are presumed to have a reasonable expectation of privacy, it is important for the employer to provide advance notice of what employees can and cannot expect to remain private in the workplace.
-Well-drafted policies addressing privacy and signed acknowledgments from the employees that they understand their work areas, lockers, e-mails, voice mails, etc., may be searched or accessed are recommended.
+Well-drafted policies addressing privacy and signed acknowledgments from the employees that they understand their work areas, lockers, e-mails, voice mails, etc., may be searched or accessed, and whether they will be video or audio recorded, are recommended.